x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-enabled-security-groups.md

 ### Use Exchange Online PowerShell to change security group properties

 Use the **Get-DistributionGroup** and **Set-DistributionGroup** cmdlets to view and change properties for security groups.
 Advantages of using Exchange Online PowerShell are the ability to change the properties that aren't available in the EAC and to change properties for multiple security groups.
-For information about which parameters correspond to which distribution group properties, see the following topics:
+For information about which parameters correspond to which distribution group properties, see the following articles:

 - [Get-DistributionGroup](/powershell/module/exchange/get-distributiongroup)